-The preparation of financial statements in conformity with Canadian GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with Canadian generally accepted accounting principles requires management to make estimates and assumptions, particularly with respect to the valuation of mineral properties and deferred costs, that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenue and expenses during the period.
 Actual results could differ from those estimates.